lafvintech/Super-Starter-Kit-for-ESP32-S3-WROOM/docs/source/1.C_Tutorial/13_joystick.rst

 Sketch
 ^^^^^^^
-In this project’s code, we will read the ADC values of X and Y axes of the joyst ick, and read digital quality of the Z axis, then display these out in terminal.
+In this project’s code, We will read the ADC values of the X-axis and Y-axis of the joystick.
+The coordinate origin is in the upper left corner of the joystick, and then display these outputs in the terminal.

 **Sketch_13.1_Joystick**